 “… an 80% recovery at resale is still a 20% loss…”

-Whether you’re considering remodelling worn-out surroundings, enlarging your home for a growing family or rebelling against yesterday’s standards, you have important investment choices to make.
-You’ll want to choose home improvements that not only pay off in recovery of the money you spend, but also help you get a better price for your home when and if you sell it.
+Whether you’re considering remodeling worn-out surroundings, enlarging your home for a growing family or rebelling against yesterday’s standards, you have important investment choices to make.
+You’ll want to choose home improvements that not only pay off in the recovery of the money you spend but also help you get a better price for your home when and if you sell it.
 Keep in mind that, considering today’s market, it may be a smarter move to sell and buy again rather than endure a major construction project.
 After all, even an 80% recovery at resale is still a 20% loss.
-Here is a list of items you should go over Home Selling Checklist before listing your home for sale.

 Your Reasons for Home Improvement